A distributed ADMM-like method for resource sharing over time-varying networks: Introduction

-{It is worth mentioning the connection between PDA and the alternating direction method of multipliers (ADMM).
-Indeed, under certain settings, (preconditioned) ADMM is equivalent to PDA~\cite{chambolle2015ergodic,chambolle2011first}.
-There is also a strong connection between the linearized ADMM algorithm, PG-ADMM, proposed by Aybat et al.~\cite{aybat2015distributed} and PDA -- for details of these relations, see Section~\ref{sec:connection}.}
+It is worth mentioning the connection between PDA and the alternating direction method of multipliers (ADMM).
+Indeed, when implemented on $\min_{\bv\in\cX^*,\by\in\cY}\{\Phi^*(\bv)+h(\by):\ \bv+T^\top\by=\mathbf{0}\}$, preconditioned ADMM is equivalent to PDA~\cite{chambolle2011first,chambolle2015ergodic}, where $\cX^*$ denotes the dual space \nv{and $\Phi^*$ is the convex conjugate of $\Phi$}.
+There is also a strong connection between the linearized ADMM algorithm proposed by Aybat et al. in~\cite{aybat2015distributed} and PDA proposed in~\cite{chambolle2015ergodic} -- for details of these relations, see Section 1.4.